adithya2424/EmbeddedEdgeAI/README.md

 ## Note:

-I will include support code for deploying these optimized models on ARM Cortex M series and eventually with A series.
+I will include support code for deploying these optimized models on ARM A series very soon.

 ## Final Remarks